tomwimmenhove/subarufobrob/README.md

    $ **make**<br>

 # Operation
-To start capturing packets sent from a keyfob, start the 'fobrob' application<br>
+To start capturing packets sent from a key fob, start the 'fobrob' application<br>
    $ **./fobrob**<br>
 Run ./fobrob -h for help op options
 When a packet is captured, the rolling code will be automatically written to the file "latestcode.txt", as well as appended to "receivedcodes.txt".
 Now that we have received a valid packet, we can 'roll' the code over to the next one and use that to issue any of the following commands to the car: "lock", "unlock", "trunk" or "panic".
 In order to create a new rolling code for a particular command, use:<br>